iszczesniak/cpp/memory/index.md

 look into later.
 For now, it's enough to know that sometimes it replaces copying.
-A value is copied when copy-construcing (or copy-assigning to) some other (target) object by using the copy constructor (or the move-assignment operator).
+A value is copied when copy-construcing (or copy-assigning to) some other (target) object by using the copy constructor (or the copy-assignment operator).
 A value is moved when move-construcing (or move-assigning to) some other (target) object by using the move constructor (or the move-assignment operator).